ysr25/tp/docs/UserGuide.md

 ### Flipping through flashcards : `flip`

-Flips from current flashcard to next flashcard in the list.
+Flips from the current flashcard to the next flashcard in the list.

 Format: `flip`

-### Flipping through flashcards : `search`
+### Searching through flashcards : `search`

-Search flashcard that has matching description or title to keyword from current displayed flashcard list.
+Searches for flashcards that have a matching title or description with `KEYWORD` from all flashcards.

-Format: `search [t/KEYWORD]`
+Format: `search [k/KEYWORD]`

-* Search the flashcard that matches with `KEYWORD`.
+* Searches for flashcards that match with `KEYWORD`.

 ### Sorting flashcards: `sort`